JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 ```
 #### Return value

-A **tomBoo** value that indicates the state of widow and orphan control.
+A **tomBool** value that indicates the state of widow and orphan control.
 It can be one of the following values.

 | Value | Meaning |
 | ----- | ------- |